-- the hostile action of any armed forces, insurrection or participation in a riot or civil commotion. - intentionally self-inflicted injuries or attempted suicide, while sane or insane. - participation in a criminal offence.
+- the hostile action of any armed forces, insurrection or participation in a riot or civil commotion.

+- intentionally self-inflicted injuries.

+- participation in a criminal offence.

 To make a claim, complete the Notice of Claim for Group Long-Term Disability Benefits that is available from your employer.